LMCache/demo/demo1-quickstart/README.md

 streamlit run frontend.py
 ```

-You should be able to access the frontend from your browser at `http://<your server's IP>:8501`
+You should be able to access the frontend from your browser at `http://<your server's IP>:8501`.

+### What to expect:

+LMCache should be able to reduce the response delay since the second question.